-Approximately 60%, 58% and 58% of our total revenues were from outside the United States in the years ended December 31, 2018 and 2019, and six months ended June 30, 2020, respectively.
+Approximately 60% and 58% of our total revenues were from outside the United States in the years ended December 31, 2018 and 2019, respectively.
 We anticipate that revenues from accounts outside the United States will continue to comprise a majority of our total revenues for the foreseeable future.